Wichita, Sedgwick County to expand integrated care teams

 WICHITA, Kan.
-(KSNW) – The City of Wichita and Sedgwick County are expanding their integrated care team.
-The group works with law enforcement responding to mental health crises.
+(KSNW) – The city of Wichita and Sedgwick County are expanding their integrated care team.
+The group works with law enforcement in responding to mental health crises.

 The goal of growing the program is to reduce the number of arrests and de-escalate situations.